NateWr/food-and-drink-menu/readme.txt

 *	Initial release

 == Upgrade Notice ==

+= 1.1 =
+This update entailed a major refactor of the code in preparation for the release of the [premium upgrade version](http://themeofthecrop.com/?utm_medium=Plugin%20Description&utm_campaign=Food%20and%20Drink%20Menu).
+The HTML markup and CSS has not changed, so you should be safe to update.
+However, the CSS stylesheets are now enqueued in the footer rather than the header on most pages.
+If this causes any problems with the style of your menu, please feel free to [contact support](http://themeofthecrop.com/support/?utm_medium=Plugin%20Description&utm_campaign=Food%20and%20Drink%20Menu) and I'll do my best to help you out.

 = 1.0.2 =
 This small update will make the Food and Drink Menu compatible with the new admin dashboard style in WordPress 3.8